Colorado Birth Records Search

 When you apply, you will need to bring a valid, photo ID such as:

 - Military ID.

 - Employment authorization card.

-Types of Colorado Birth Records
+Types of CO Birth Records

-Colorado has two types of birth records that you can request.
+The state has two types of birth records that you can request.
 Each has a specific purpose.

 - Official Certified Copy - an official certified copy of your birth certificate is legal to use to validate your identity when joining a school, the military or getting a passport or driver’s license.